Please note that students who are interested in receiving academic credit for an internship must:

 Detailed internship guidelines and procedures can be found by viewing the Guidelines for On-Site Internship Supervisors.

-A minimum of 120 hours on-site is required in order to earn 3 credits in a given semester.
-A student may complete a maximum of 6 credits (two 3-credit internships) of internship credit as part of a bachelor's degree program, but the two experiences that comprise the 6 credits must be significantly distinct learning experiences.
+Students must complete a minimum of 120 hours on-site to earn 3 credits in a given semester.
+A student may earn a maximum of 6 credits (two 3-credit internships) of internship credit as part of a bachelor's degree program, but the two experiences that comprise the 6 credits must be significantly distinct learning experiences.

 We advertise all internship positions in the following ways once we receive your position description:

 On-Site Supervisor's Evaluation of Student Intern Performance – evaluation should be returned to the intern's faculty advisor.

 Starting and Maintaining A Quality Internship Program – This guide will assist you in developing a comprehensive, appropriate internship experience.

 Guidelines for On-Site Internship Supervisors – This guide will familiarize you with York College's expectations for internship sites.

 The U.S. Fair Labor Standards Act (FLSA), which applies to all companies that have at least two employees directly engaged in interstate commerce and annual sales of at least $500,000.00, severely restricts an employer's ability to use unpaid interns or trainees.
 It does not limit an employer's ability to hire paid interns.

 You do not have to pay interns who qualify as leaders/trainees.
 The U.S. Department of Labor has outlined six criteria for determining trainee status: